vineelko/patina/CONTRIBUTING.md

 If you want feedback on your design early, please create a draft PR with title prefix `RFC:`.

-## Branch Naming Scheme
+## Forks

-For now, we're not using forks.
-Eventually a personal fork will be required for any PRs to limit the amount of people with merge access to the main branch.
-Until that happens, please use meaningful branch names like this `user_alias/feature` and avoid sending PRs from branches containing prefixes such as "wip", "test", etc. Prior to sending a PR, please rename the branch.
+Contribute to this repo by creating a fork.
+Pull requests can be made into the appropriate target branch such as the `main` branch or a `feature` branch from your fork.

 ## Regressions